carpentries-incubator/geospatial-python/_episodes/07-vector-data-in-python.md

 Each `GeoDataFrame` has a `"geometry"` column that contains geometries.
 In the case of our `cropfield`  object, this geometry is represented by a `shapely.geometry.Polygon` object. `geopandas` uses the `shapely` library to represent polygons, lines, and points, so the types are inherited from `shapely`.

 We can view the metadata using the `.crs`, `.bounds` and `.type` attributes.
 First, let's view the geometry type for our crop field dataset.
-To view the geometry type, we use the `pandas` method `.type` function on the `GeoDataFrame` object, `cropfield`.
+To view the geometry type, we use the `pandas` method `.type` on the `GeoDataFrame` object, `cropfield`.

 ~~~
 cropfield.type